hannesdatta/course-odcm/content/docs/course/exam/_index.md

 - Date: __Tuesday, 19 October 2021__
 - Time: __9.00 am - 12pm (i.e., 11.59 am + 1 minute)__ (Amsterdam time, you can start when you want, but *must* submit before the deadline)
-- Exam registration: not necessary; enrollment to the Canvas course page is sufficient
+- Exam registration: at the latest one week prior to the exam via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeJg09VehRpZxkVitKp22hGqvoTLdFT3-CMVZXDpISc0447bg/viewform?usp=sf_link)
 - Inspection: tba <!--(signup here: https://forms.gle/6y5q66tsJzsGN59b9, Zoom link see Canvas)-->

 ### Resit
 - Date: __Monday, 17 January 2022__
 - Time: __9.00am - 12pm (i.e., 11.59am + 1 minute)__ (Amsterdam time, you can start when you want, but *must* submit before the deadline)
-- Registration: tba <!--by 7 June 2021 at the latest, via https://forms.gle/KXQBjtTvY9saQQhS8.-->
+- Registration: at the latest one week prior to the exam via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeJg09VehRpZxkVitKp22hGqvoTLdFT3-CMVZXDpISc0447bg/viewform?usp=sf_link)

 ## Technicalities & support